-Any institution interested in hosting preliminary-round competition of the 2022 championship must submit a proposed budget, respond to sport-specific questions and ensure that the institution's key contacts and facility information are complete and current in the Championships Bid and Profile System.
+Any institution interested in hosting preliminary-round competition of the 2025 championship must submit a proposed budget, respond to sport-specific questions and ensure that the institution's key contacts and facility information are complete and current in the Championships Bid Portal.
 Please note that in order to submit a bid, you must first locate the desired championship in the "Championships Available for Bidding" section and select "Start Bid."
+All hotels must be full service, have a meeting room that can accommodate at least 50 people and be within 30 minutes of the rink.
+A minimum of three (3) comparable locker rooms with shower facilities should be provided for the teams in the rink or an adjacent facility, and two (2) lockers rooms with shower facilities should be provided for the game officials.
+All locker room plans should be outlined in the bid documents.

-Please note that all member institutions have regular and easy access to their profiles by visiting championships.ncaa. org.
-For profile issues, user access or to reset a password, please email championshipbid@ncaa.org or contact the respective championship manager.
+Please note that all member institutions have regular and easy access to their profiles by visiting championships.ncaa. org and NCAA My Apps.
+For profile issues or user access please email championshipbid@ncaa.org or contact the respective championship manager.

-The Championships Bid and Profile System can be accessed at championships.ncaa.org.
-The deadline to submit all bid materials for this championship is Wednesday, Feb.
-23.
+The Championships Bid Portal can be accessed at championships.ncaa.org.
+The deadline to submit all bid materials for this championship is Friday, Feb.
+28.